Today I’m sharing a “No Sew DIY Christmas Tree Tapestry” that was inspired by Anthropologie.

 That was actually SO MUCH FUN to do!

-I watered down the paint a bit to get it liquid-y.
+I watered down the paint a bit to get it a little liquid-y.
 Then I dipped my brush in and ran my fingernail across the edge while pointed at the fabric.

 It sprayed out so perfectly.